 - (b1) every legal practitioner involved in any of the following transactions for his or her client - (i) the buying or selling of immovable property or any interest in immovable property; - (ii) the management of money, securities or other assets; - (iii) the management of bank, savings or securities accounts; - (iv) the organisation of contributions for the creation, operation or management of companies; - (vi) the creation, operation or management of legal persons or arrangement, and buying and selling of business entities;

-[paragraph inserted by Act No. 4 of 2014]
+[Please note: numbering as in original.] [paragraph inserted by Act No. 4 of 2014]

 or